Education in Turkey: Indoctrination

 Turkish education system requires students to be educated on the basis of Turkish nationalism in Atatürk's thought (Atatürk milliyetçiliği) and aims to create individuals who are committed to laique, democratic values of Turkey.During Atatürk's presidency, schools to Turkefy the Kurds such as the Elazig Girls' Institute were set up.
 In the late 1990s, the National Security Council, which at the time was dominated by a secular military, demanded the administration of the Prime Minister Necmettin Erbakan to carry out regulations aiming to curb rising Islamic fundamentalism.

 Every weekday early in the morning student oath was to be sung by students until it was abolished in 2013.
 In every classroom, a portrait of Atatürk, lyrics of the National Anthem and text of Atatürk's Address to Turkish Youth are hung high up at the wall.
 In history lessons, nationalistic values are promoted and denialism of Armenian genocide is taught.

 Criticism

 Education

 Constant alterations of education system in Turkey has caused controversy.
 In 2005 preparatory classes for foreign languages were abolished with only a few high school being exempt from.
 The examination system for entrance to high schools and universities has been constantly changed since the early 2000s.
 17 thousand students getting full scores in first session of TEOG ("transition [exam] from basic education to secondary education") has also caused controversy.
 Counselor of Ministry of National Education Yusuf Tekin answered this concern by stating students who get full scores in both sessions must be treated as people actually taking the first place which 665 such students exist.
 Reduction of topics about Atatürk, downgrading in positive sciences teaching and promotion of religious content has drawn reactions.

-School meals

-In late 2010, a group of students brought food to school from home and shared their meal with each other in order to boycott the school canteen due to the rising prices which resulted in 3 students being taken into police custody.
-In early 2012, another school canteen was boycotted in a similar manner which resulted in one student being expelled from the school due to him "giving information to the press and distributing leaflets without obtaining permission from the school principality".
-In 2018, school canteens were criticised for selling banned products such as chocolate-covered wafer, cakes, and plastic toys which were designated to be unhealthy for children.